cnjinhao/nana-docs/source/02-Getting Started.md

 + nana::general_events::key_char and
 + nana::general_events::shortkey.

 A window system usually uses an input focus to represent a window which would receive the keyboard events.
 In general, the user clicks on a window to set the input focus in the Nana C++ Library.
-Additionally, the program can ste which window gets the input focus by calling nana::API::focus_window(window wd) or the member function nana::widget::focus().
+Additionally, the program can set which window gets the input focus by calling nana::API::focus_window(window wd) or the member function nana::widget::focus().

 The structure of a keyboard event contains: